 Sorted index builds are supported for fulltext indexes.
 Previously, SQL was used to insert entries into a fulltext index.

 For compressed tables, the previous index creation method appended entries to both compressed and uncompressed pages.
 When the modification log (representing free space on the compressed page) became full, the compressed page would be recompressed.
 If compression failed due to a lack of space, the page would be split.
 With sorted index builds, entries are only appended to uncompressed pages.
 When an uncompressed page becomes full, it is compressed.
 Adaptive padding is used to ensure that compression succeeds in most cases, but if compression fails, the page is split and compression is attempted again.
 This process continues until compression is successful.
-For additional information about compression of B-Tree pages, see Section 188.8.131.52, “How Compression Works for InnoDB Tables”.
+For more information about compression of B-Tree pages, see Section 22.214.171.124, “How Compression Works for InnoDB Tables”.

-Redo logging is turned off during a sorted index build.
+Redo logging is disabled during a sorted index build.
 Instead, there is a checkpoint to ensure that the index build can withstand a crash or failure.
 The checkpoint forces a write of all dirty pages to disk.
 During a sorted index build, the page cleaner thread is signaled periodically to flush dirty pages to ensure that the checkpoint operation can be processed quickly.
 Normally, the page cleaner thread flushes dirty pages when the number of clean pages falls below a set threshold.
-For sorted index builds, dirty pages are flushed promptly to reduce checkpoint overhead and to parallelize IO and CPU activity.
+For sorted index builds, dirty pages are flushed promptly to reduce checkpoint overhead and to parallelize I/O and CPU activity.

 Sorted index builds may result in optimizer statistics that differ from those generated by the previous method of index creation.
-The difference in statistics, which is not expected to affect workload performance, is due to the different algorithm that is used to populate the index.
+The difference in statistics, which is not expected to affect workload performance, is due to the different algorithm used to populate the index.